Royhb/hasProp/README.md

         console.log('sampleObj.test2.subProp1 exists');
     }

-hasProp can check for more than 1 properties in an object.
+hasProp can check for more than 1 property in an object.

     var hasProp = require('hasProperty').hasProp;
     var sampleObj = {